imsnif/bandwhich/README.md

 - build the `bandwhich` package using `cross build --target armv7-unknown-linux-musleabihf`
 - Copy the binary files from `target/armv7-unknown-linux-musleabihf/debug/bandwhich` to the router using `scp` by running `scp bandwhich root@192.168.1.1:~/` (here, 192.168.1.1 would be the IP address of your router).
 - Finally enter the router using ssh and run the binary directly with `./bandwhich`

-#### Windows
-Unfortunately, windows is not supported at the moment - if you'd like to contribute a windows port, it would be very much welcome.

 ### Usage
 ```